agateau/pyqt-webkit-tutorial/tut1/tut1.markdown

 # Swimming against the stream or preparing for next stream change?
-HTML+PyQt experiment
+PyQt+WebKit experiments

 ----

+# Introduction

 It is an interesting time to be a Qt developer: new ways to develop applications are emerging, one can either ignore them or experiment...
 I like experimentations.